You want to have big and massive traps?

 MV: 0 sets/week

-First of all, this concerns isolated work, which gives a total amount of 0 required isolted sets/week to maintain your trap’s current size.
+First of all, this concerns isolated work, which gives a total amount of 0 required isolated sets/week to maintain your trap’s current size.

-As we already discovered for other muscles like front delts, glutes and smaller muscles like that, they get involved by our normal training programme.
+As we already discovered for other muscles like front delts, glutes and smaller muscles like that, they get involved through your normal training program.

-Especially exercises like rows, lateral raises and basically almost every back or shoulder exercises hit the traps.
+Especially exercises like rows, lateral raises and basically almost every back or shoulder exercises hit the traps to some extent.

 Even squats and stiff-leg deadlifts involve traps.

-Thus, your traps can for sure maintain their size with no direct work at all.
+Thus, your traps can for sure maintain their size with no direct isolation work at all.